To view the LCDI project archive list, follow this link.

 The following is a step-by-step walk-through for using Micro Sytemation’s product XRY to perform a logical data extraction for Android OS phones.
 [PDF].

 IP Box User Tutorial

 The IP Box is a comprehensive tool that brute forces iOS devices’ 4 digit passcodes.
 This device can act either as a standalone tool or be used with a computer running manufacturer specific software.
-[PDF].
+[Link].

 Mac OS X Forensic Artifact Locations Project Report

 The goal of our research was to determine the default locations for artifacts in the newest releases of OS X, including new artifacts introduced with El Capitan.
 [Link].